 And of course it’s all very interesting; what goes on on a farm?
 How is everything we eat made?
-And there are lots of little discoveries too; like how apples should never be so shiny that they should be hanging off a Christmas tree, and that neither should they be expected to remain fresh for weeks.
+And there are lots of little discoveries too; like how apples should never be so shiny that they could be hanging off a Christmas tree, and that neither should they be expected to remain fresh for weeks.
 That milk from a cow looks and tastes quite a bit different from milk from a carton.
 Or the fact that supermarkets scandalously spoil a lot of dinner time fun by censoring rude looking vegetables.

 Funny looking vegetables or not, rural life isn’t always easy; farming in the vast majority of places can be hard work for very little gain, but to mix it up with taking in guests can mean survival for a lot of farms, and for the rural communities that they support, and in doing so they can see their work and their surroundings admired and appreciated by many people that they might otherwise never have met.